 Last, but not least Private Parts in the bonus tracks – if you have them – is one of their best, but also kind of the odd piece out – linking directly to Beautiful with You and In your Room.

-The Strange Case of … showcases the outstanding work of the band overall, very good drum work and – of course – the stellar guitar work with excellent riffs and solos.
-Lzzy for sure kicks up a helluva storm, albeit of a darker, more thoughtful kind this time.
+The Strange Case of … showcases the outstanding work of the band overall, very good drum contribution and – of course – the stellar guitar work with excellent riffs and solos.
+Lzzy Hale for sure kicks up a helluva storm, albeit of a darker, more thoughtful kind this time.
 But – what can I say – still a typical Halestorm album.
-And this time you get soft and hard, hot and cold in one absolutely juicy Hard Rock filled rocking rollercoaster.
+And this time you get soft and hard, hot and cold in one absolutely juicy rock-filled rocking roller coaster.
 Well done.